Personalfinanceforu.com

 Financial Planning

 Financial Planning has different connotations and meaning for many.
 There are quite a few myths about financial planning.
 It is a myth that financial planning is for only rich and one requires substantial amount to initiate a financial plan.
-Many feel that they are too young and hence it is too early to start a financial plan.
+Many feels that they are too young and hence it is too early to start a financial plan.

 a.
 Identifying all the financial needs of an individual.
-Be it is marriage or child’s education or to take care of retirement needs.
+Be it is marriage or childs education or to take care of retirement needs.

 b.
 Translating these needs into monetary measurable goals at different times in future.
 Building a home can be a goal but that has to be expressed in monetary terms.
 Moreover, for all future goals inflation also has to be taken into account.

 c.
-Planning financial investments that will allow to provide for and satisfy future financial needs thereby achieving life’s goals.
+Planning financial investments that will allow to provide for and satisfy future financial needs thereby achieving lifes goals.

 Financial planning has assumed great significance of late.
 The reasons for and the need of financial planning are: